Dark matter and low scale leptogenesis in a flavor symmetric neutrino two Higgs doublet model($\nu$2HDM): Flavor symmetric neutrino two higgs doublet model( 2HDM)

-In this section we have realized this simple extension of the $\nu$2HDM with the help of dicrete flavor symmetry group $A_{4}\otimes Z_{4}$.
-With the generic $\nu$2HDM , a singlet scalar and a Dirac singlet fermion is added as dark sector.
+We also realize the extension of the $\nu$2HDM with the help of discrete flavor symmetry group $A_{4}\otimes Z_{4}$.
 To maintain the stability of the dark sector, a discrete $Z_{2}$ symmetry is also introduced under which the extended particles are charged.
-Particle content of the model with its charge assignment are given in the table\eqref{TAB}.
+Particle content of the model with its charge assignment are given in the table\eqref{TAB}. $\eta$ and $\xi$ fields are charged under $Z_{2}$ symmetry, considering them to be the dark sector which donot acquire any vev and thus remain invisible.
+We introduce five flavon fields $\rho$, $\rho^{'}$, $\rho^{''}$, $\zeta$, $\zeta^{'}$ in order to break the flavor symmetry so as to generate the required mass structures.